 Some native claims in Virginia were extinguished through negotiation, and several treaties were signed by Virginia governors.
-The Powhatans were, in the end, overwhelmed not by law, but by depopulation through disease/warfare.
-Waves of English immigrants filled the land once hunted/fished/farmed by the Algonquians, Monacans, and other tribes.
+The Powhatan tribes were, in the end, overwhelmed not by law, but by depopulation through disease/warfare.
+Waves of English immigrants filled the land once hunted/fished/farmed by the Native Americans.

 Source: Fairfax Public Schools, Losing the Land